 For spinal muscular atrophy (SMA), the copy numbers of the SMN1 and SMN2 genes were analyzed.
 The individual dosage of exons 7 and 8 as well as the combined dosage of exons 1, 4, 6 and 8 of SMN1 and SMN2 were assessed.
-Copy number gains and losses can be detected with this assay.
-Depending on ethnicity, 6 - 29 % of carriers will not be identified by dosage sensitive methods as this testing cannot detect individuals with two copies (duplication) of the SMN1 gene on one chromosome and loss of SMN1 (deletion) on the other chromosome (silent

-2+0 carrier) or individuals that carry an intragenic mutation in SMN1.
-Please also note that 2% of individuals diagnosed with SMA have a causative SMN1 variant that occurred de novo, and therefore cannot be picked up by carrier screening in the parents.
+Copy number gains and losses can be detected.
+Depending on ethnicity, 6 - 29 % of carriers will not be identified by dosage sensitive methods as this testing cannot distinguish individuals with two copies (duplication) of the SMN1 gene on one chromosome and loss of SMN1 (deletion) on the other chromosome (silent 2+0 carrier) or identify intragenic mutation in SMN1.
+Please also note that 2% of individuals diagnosed with SMA have a causative SMN1 variant that occurred de novo, therefore cannot be picked up by carrier screening in the parents.
 Analysis of SMN1 is performed in association with short-read sequencing of exons 2a-7, followed by confirmation using long-range PCR (described below).
 In individuals with two copies of SMN1 with Ashkenazi Jewish, East Asian, African American, Native American or Caucasian ancestry, the presence or absence of c.3+80T>G significantly increases or decreases, respectively, the likelihood of being a silent 2+0 silent carrier.
 MLPA for Gaucher disease (GBA), cystic fibrosis (CFTR), and non-syndromic hearing loss (GJB2/GJB6) will only be performed if indicated for confirmation of detected CNVs.
 If GBA analysis was performed, the copy numbers of exons 1, 3, 4, and 6 - 10 of the GBA gene (of 11 exons total) were analyzed.
 If CFTR analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy numbers of all 27 CFTR exons were analyzed.
-If GJB2/GJB6 analysis was performed, the copy number of the two upstream deletions of the GJB2 regulatory region, del(GJB6-D13S1830) and del(GJB6-D13S1854).
+If GJB2/GJB6 analysis was performed, the copy number of the two GJB2 exons were analyzed, as well as the presence or absence of the two upstream deletions of the GJB2 regulatory region, del(GJB6-D13S1830) and del(GJB6-D13S1854).
 Next Generation Sequencing (NGS) (Analytical Detection Rate >95%)